 - Macro represents a group of commonly used statements in the source programming language.

-- Macro Processor replace each macro instruction with the corresponding group of source language statements.
-This is known as expansion of macros.
+- Macro Processor replaces each macro instruction with the corresponding group of source language statements.
+This is known as the expansion of macros.

 - Using Macro instructions programmer can leave the mechanical details to be handled by the macro processor.